“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 The sidebar design featured in this minimalist theme adapts very well to all screen sizes.
 Often times, themes look awkward around the tablet screen size, but Twenty Fifteen seems to always look gorgeous.

 Besides its smooth responsiveness, Twenty Fifteen was built with the beautiful Noto Sans and Noto Serif fonts.
-These typefaces have huge character sites which make them great for multilingual or non-English websites in general.
+These typefaces have huge character sites which make them a smart choice for a multilingual WordPress theme and non-English websites in general.

 This clean and free WordPress theme has a nice variety of customization options as well, and they’re all available via the Live Customizer.